 A project brief outlining the client’s requirements and helps to determine the relationships of indoor areas to outdoor areas.
-This is a good is a good starting point, and input during early stages can help to identify potential issues.
+This is a good starting point, and input during early stages can help to identify potential issues.

 - A site investigation will identify features that can be retained.
 Mature trees are often disregarded, and removed by developers.

-- Safety issues need to be considered: DDA complaint circulation & spaces, tripping hazards, careful ramping & steps all in accordance with regulations; steps & risers need to be appropriately sized for outdoors.
+- Safety issues need to be considered: DDA compliant circulation & spaces, tripping hazards, careful ramping & steps all in accordance with regulations; steps & risers need to be appropriately sized for outdoors.